Ergonovine: Synthesis

 Ergonovine was originally made from the rye ergot fungus but can also be made from lysergic acid.

 Analogues

+Analogues of ergonovine include methylergometrine (methylergonovine), methysergide, propisergide, LY-215840, and LY-53857, among others.

 A simplified analogue of ergonovine that was also investigated as an oxytocic is tochergamine.

 Natural occurrence

 According to Albert Hofmann and other researchers, although ergonovine is naturally occurring in morning glory seeds and is known to produce psychedelic effects at higher doses, it is present in too small of amounts to contribute to their psychoactive or hallucinogenic effects.

 History

 The pharmacological properties of ergot were known and had been utilized by midwives for centuries, but were not thoroughly researched and publicized until the early 20th century.
 However, its abortifacient effects and the danger of ergotism meant that it was only prescribed cautiously, as in the treatment of postpartum haemorrhage.

 Ergonovine was first isolated and obtained by the chemists C Moir, H W Dudley and Gerald Rogers in 1935.
 Caroline De Costa has argued that the adoption of ergonovine for preventive use and for treating bleeding contributed to the decline in the maternal mortality rate in much of the West during the early 20th century.